|Girl Reading by Charles Edward Perugini|

 What I Learned About Love From Reading Romance Novels by Regan Walker

-There is much to be gained from reading romance novels—more than just a good story to curl up with on a rainy night.
-For those of us who love the sweeping historical sagas, there can be lessons in love as well as history.
+There is much to be gained from reading a romance novel.
+It can be more than just a good story to curl up with on a rainy night.
+For those of us who love the sweeping historical sagas, there can be lessons in love as well as history to be learned.

 If I ever write a book about this, the list below may well be my chapter titles.
 For now, here’s the skinny version.